Chopper1337/CS-CFG/README.md

 **What I use**:

-`-freq 190 -nogammaramp -novid`
+`-nogammaramp -novid`

-Sets 190Hz refresh rate for monitor, disables brightness/gamma adjustments and skips the "CSGO" splashscreen.
+Disables brightness/gamma adjustments and skips the "CSGO" splashscreen.